DD2480-Group3/lab2-continuous-integration/README.md

 Worked on the unit tests for compilation and builing.

 Claudia Berlin:
-Worked on parts of the compilation and building of the project.
+Helped to set up some parts of the compilation, building and testing parts.
+Worked on the notification feature that was implemented using REST API to create commit statuses.
+Also, tested the whole system to see that it worked properly.

 ### Essence